silverbulletmd/silverbullet/docs/Document.md

 All options will prompt you for a file name to use to store the document, and then include the document as an embedded image (if it was an image) or link to the file.

-# Managment
+# Management
-Using ${widgets.commandButton("Navigate: Document Picker")} you can open the document picker, which will display all documents in your Silverbullet space.
-You can either:
+Using ${widgets.commandButton("Navigate: Document Picker")} you can open the document picker, which displays all documents in your SilverBullet space.
+A blue extension indicates that an installed plug, the built-in text editor, or a browser media viewer can handle the document; gray indicates that the file opens externally.
+Unknown small files may still require a UTF-8 check when opened.

-  - Delete or rename documents for which no [[Document Editor]] is available (indicated by the grey hint)
-  - Open and view documents for which a [[Document Editor]] is available (indicated by the blue hint)
+The built-in text editor accepts valid UTF-8 documents up to 5 MiB, with syntax highlighting for known source formats and plain text for other formats.
+In the host fallback, HTML, SVG, XML, JavaScript, and similar active content is edited as source rather than executed; the specialized image-viewer plug claims SVG first.
+Browser-supported images, audio, video, and PDFs can be viewed in the editor; media that the current browser cannot display opens externally.

 # Linking
 Documents can be linked to in two ways: